-Marylee Jenkins ’91 is a partner at Arent Fox and heads the New York office’s Intellectual Property Group.
-Marylee focuses her practice on intellectual property matters involving computers and the Internet and ncilnsels Fortune 500 companies, international businesses and emerging technologies regarding intellectual property disputes and strategies, portfolio enforcement and management and e-commerce and software development and protection.
+Marylee Jenkins ’91 is a partner in the New York office at Arent Fox.
+Marylee focuses her practice on intellectual property matters involving computers and the Internet and counsels Fortune 500 companies, international businesses and emerging technologies regarding intellectual property disputes and strategies, portfolio enforcement and management and e-commerce and software development and protection.
 Her clients represent a variety of industries including computer hardware, software, Internet and various computer-related technologies; electrical and electromechanical devices and systems; the information and financial sectors; biotechnology; consumer products; fashion design; health care; medical devices; and real estate and construction.

 Since January 2013, Marylee has been a member of the Patent Public Advisory Committee (PPAC) for the United States Patent and Trademark Office (USPTO).
 Effective December 1, 2014, she will serve as vice chair of the USPTO PPAC for a two-year term.

 Errol Taylor ’87